Adventures of Captain Marvel: Critical reception

-Authors Jim Harmon and Donald F. Glut claim that Adventures of Captain Marvel is one of the finest movie serials ever made, with the exception of the three Flash Gordon serials.
+Authors Jim Harmon and Donald F. Glut claim that Adventures of Captain Marvel is one of the finest movie serials ever made, except for the three Flash Gordon serials.
 Author William C. Cline describes this as one of the most outstanding of all serials and Republic's "masterpiece".
-He writes that Tyler's "striking" performance remained in thousands of minds as the most memorable serial hero of all time.
+He writes that Tyler's "striking" performance remained in the minds of thousands as the most memorable serial hero of all time.

 Quentin Tarantino called Tyler's Marvel "the most homicidal berserker superhero" of cinema.

 Influence

 The characters of Betty Wallace, Whitey Murphy, and John Malcolm all appeared in the Fawcett comics in the 1940s, beginning with "Capt.
 Marvel and the Temple of Itzalotahui" (Whiz Comics #22, Oct.
 3, 1941) featuring Murphy and Malcolm; Murphy made several appearances in the 1970s DC Comics incarnation of Captain Marvel, as featured in the comic series Shazam! and World's Finest Comics.

 Fawcett also published a sequel to the 1941 serial.
 Titled The Return of the Scorpion, it was one of the four releases in its Dime Action Books series, which imitated the format of the popular Big Little Books.
 The book is notable for reusing several characters from the serial and for being Otto Binder's first writing assignment at Fawcett; he went on to be a prolific comics writer for the company.

-In 1994 comic book writer/artist Jerry Ordway wrote and painted a graphic novel, The Power of Shazam!, and an ongoing comic book series spin-off, which ran from 1995 to 1999.
+In 1994, comic book writer/artist Jerry Ordway wrote and painted a graphic novel, The Power of Shazam!, and an ongoing comic book series spin-off, which ran from 1995 to 1999.
 Ordway used the Republic serial as his initial inspiration in his handling of the Captain Marvel characters.